JUNJIE237/CST435/README.md

-# Hadoop Cluster Docker Setup in Single Machine and Multiple machine、
+# Hadoop Cluster Docker Setup in Single Machine and Multiple machine
 This project is extended from https://github.com/kiwenlau/hadoop-cluster-docker.git, a collaborative effort by<br>
 - Angeline Teoh Qee  (159023)
 - Tan Jun Jie  (158253)